gitHBDX/TransfoRNA/README.md

 ```

 ## Train
-TransfoRNA requires the input data to be in the form of an Anndata, `ad`, where `ad.var` contains all the sequences and `ad.X` contains the expression (for Seq-Exp Model).
+TransfoRNA requires the input data to be in the form of an Anndata, `ad`, where `ad.var` contains all the sequences.
 The path of the anndata should be appended to the `dataset_path_train` key in `configs/train_model_configs/tcga`.

 For training TransfoRNA from the root directory:
 ```